oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/investigate-recall/investigate-recall.md

 ## Introduction

-A quality report flags HeatPro Countertop Cooker batch `B-482` for overheating, electrical odor, and early shutoff.
-Maya Chen, a Product Safety Investigator, must decide whether to open an investigation.
-The report is still marked `REPORTED`, and three warning signs need review before the team changes its status.

-Maya needs one clear view before the team acts: what the report says, which product and component records it affects, and how far the recall may reach.
-Your task is to open the B-482 case, keep the report details, and confirm the scope across stores, units, customers, component batches, and supplier sites.

-### Why JSON?

-Maya does not choose the format delivered by a source system or application.
-The recall report arrives as JSON, with product details, observations, and workflow fields that can vary from one report to the next.
-She needs to use that report as it arrives and connect it to stable recall facts such as products, stores, suppliers, and counts.

-Oracle AI Database is a convergent database: it keeps JSON and relational data together and lets SQL work with both.
-Native JSON preserves the incoming report. `JSON_TRANSFORM` updates its workflow state without rebuilding the document. `JSON_TABLE` and `JSON_VALUE` turn selected JSON fields into rows and values that SQL can check alongside relational data.
-Maya can keep the source report, update the case, and confirm the recall scope without first copying the report into another system.
+Kevin's first question is simple: “Do we have enough evidence to open the B-482 case, and what could this mean for returns?”
+He has a report from a source application, not a clean spreadsheet, and he needs the decision to remain traceable after the team starts acting.

+David's design is to keep the incoming report as JSON beside the operational recall records.
+The flexible report can retain its observations and workflow fields, while SQL connects the fields that matter to products, component lots, stores, shipments, and exposure.
+Nothing needs to be copied into a separate document system before the investigation begins.

+Tim implements that design.
+He shows Kevin how native JSON preserves the report, how `JSON_VALUE` and `JSON_TABLE` expose the evidence SQL needs, and how `JSON_TRANSFORM` changes the workflow state without rebuilding the document.
+In the tasks, Tim opens the case and verifies the scope from the same database.

-By the end of the lab, the case will be open, batch `B-482` will be under investigation, the three warning signs will be visible, and the checkpoint will show 120 affected stores, 2,400 units, 600 potentially exposed customers, 25 component batches, and 25 supplier sites.
+By the end of the lab, Kevin has a traceable open case for `B-482`: 120 affected stores, 2,400 units, 600 potentially exposed customers, 25 component batches, and 25 supplier sites.
+That decision becomes the evidence base for David's next design step.

 Estimated Time: 10 minutes